ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 | Request Encrypted  |              Yes              |
 | Response Encrypted |              Yes              |

+This API is implemented under the "Create Enrolment" tab.

+Users must use this API to create an enrolment record for a particular trainee.

+Since both the request and response is encrypted, the request payload, along with the encrypted request payload is displayed to the user.
+The encrypted response payload and decrypted response payload is also displayed to the user.

 #### Update Enrolment

 |   **Data Field**   |                **Value**                |